filipesabella/ewi-companion/README.md

 # EWI-Companion
 ![EWI-Companion](https://user-images.githubusercontent.com/33415/187092315-ff656988-72b6-4055-bf65-9ca3358114c5.png)

-A tool to practice the fingerings of the Akamai EWI 5000.
+A tool to practice the fingerings of the Akai EWI 5000.

 ## How to use it